-Please submit your SOR by email to EYIBSOR@ontario.ca copying your Early Years Advisor.
+Please submit your SOR by email to EYIBSOR@ontario.ca.
 The ministry will acknowledge receipt of your SOR, review all information, and contact you if any follow up is required.
 First Nations should use the Ministry of Education's Child and Family Program Serious Occurrence Report Form to report a serious occurrence.
 The Serious Occurrence form is included in the annual service agreement package.